MicrosoftDocs/power-platform/power-platform/power-fx/yaml-formula-grammar.md

 ## Component instance

 Components are instanced using YAML object notation.
-The type of the object is established with the `As` operator as a part of the left hand side YAML tag.
+The type of the object is established with the `As` operator as a part of the left-hand side YAML tag.
 For container controls, objects can be nested.

 *Name*&emsp;`As`&emsp;*Component-Type*&emsp;[ `.`&emsp;*Component-Template* ]&emsp;`:`
 &emsp;( *Single-Line-Formula* or *Multi-Line-Formula* or *Object-instance* )